-B. One year after entry of this Order, each Defendant must submit a compliance report, sworn under penalty of perjury.
-Each Defendant must:
+IT IS FURTHER ORDERED that Defendants make timely submissions to the Commission:A. One year after entry of this Order, each Defendant must submit a compliance report, sworn under penalty of perjury:

-1. Identify the primary physical, postal, and email address and telephone number, as designated points of contact, which representatives of the Commission and Plaintiff may use to communicate with Defendant;

-2. Identify all of that Defendant's businesses by all of their names, telephone numbers, and physical, postal, email, and Internet addresses;

-3. Describe the activities of each business, including the goods and services offered, the means of advertising, marketing, and sales, and the involvement of any other Defendant;

-4. Describe in detail whether and how that Defendant is in compliance with each Section of this Order;

-5. For the Section titled Refunds to Underage Subscribers, also identify the total number of refunds requested and the total number of refunds issued, and explain any refunds requested but not issued.
-State by calendar year the dollar amounts involved, including the total for all refunds issued pursuant to this Order;

-6. Provide a copy of each different version of any privacy notice posted on each website or online service operated by that Defendant or otherwise communicated to Parents of Children from whom that Defendant Collects Personal Information;

-7. Describe in detail any methods used to Obtain Verifiable Consent prior to any Collection, use, and/or Disclosure of Personal Information from Children or the methods used to avoid Collecting, using, and/or Disclosing Personal Information from Children;

-8. Describe in detail any means provided for Parents to review any Personal Information Collected from their Children and to refuse to permit its further use or maintenance;

-9. Describe in detail why each type of Personal Information Collected from a Child is reasonably necessary for the provision of the particular related activity; and

-10. Provide a copy of each Order Acknowledgment obtained pursuant to this Order, unless previously submitted to the Commission.
+Each Defendant must: (a) identify the primary physical, postal, and email address and telephone number, as designated points of contact, which representatives of the Commission and Plaintiff may use to communicate with Defendant; (b) identify all of that Defendant's businesses by all of their names, telephone numbers, and physical, postal, email, and Internet addresses; (c) describe the activities of each business, including the goods and services offered, the means of advertising, marketing, and sales, and the involvement of any other Defendant; (d) describe in detail whether and how that Defendant is in compliance with each Section of this Order; (e) provide a copy of each different version of any privacy notice posted on each website or online service operated by Defendants that Collects Personal Information from Children or is a Website or Online Service Directed to Children or that is sent to Parents of Children that sign up or register on each website or online service; (f) provide a statement setting forth in detail the methods used to obtain Verifiable Parental Consent prior to any Collection, use, and/or Disclosure of Personal Information from Children for each website or online service operated by Defendants that Collects Personal Information from Children or Website or Online Service Directed to Children; (g) provide a statement setting forth in detail the means provided for Parents to review the Personal Information Collected from their Children and to refuse to permit its further use or maintenance for each website or online service operated by Defendants that Collects Personal Information from Children or Website or Online Service Directed to Children; and (h) provide a copy of each Order Acknowledgment obtained pursuant to this Order, unless previously submitted to the Commission.

-C. For 10 years after entry of this Order, each Defendant must submit a compliance notice, sworn under penalty of perjury, within 14 days of any change in the following:

-1. Any designated point of contact; or

-2. The structure of any entity that Defendant has any ownership interest in or controls directly or indirectly that may affect compliance obligations arising under this Order, including: creation, merger, sale, or dissolution of the entity or any subsidiary, parent, or affiliate that engages in any acts or practices subject to this Order.

-D. Each Defendant must submit to the Commission notice of the filing of any bankruptcy petition, insolvency proceeding, or similar proceeding by or against such Defendant within 14 days of its filing.

-E. Any submission to the Commission required by this Order to be sworn under penalty of perjury must be true and accurate and comply with 28 U.S.C. § 1746, such as by concluding: "I declare under penalty of perjury under the laws of the United States of America that the foregoing is true and correct.
-Executed on: \\\\\" and supplying the date, signatory's full name, title (if applicable), and signature.
+- B. For ten (10) years after entry of this Order, each Defendant must submit a compliance notice, sworn under penalty of perjury, within fourteen (14) days of any change in: (a) any designated point of contact; or (b) the structure of that Defendant or any entity that Defendants have any ownership interest in or control directly or indirectly that may affect compliance obligations arising under this Order, including: creation, merger, sale, or dissolution of the entity or any subsidiary, Parent, or affiliate that engages in any acts or practices subject to this Order. - C. Each Defendant must submit to the Commission notice of the filing of any bankruptcy petition, insolvency proceeding, or similar proceeding by or against each Defendant within 14 days of its filing. - D. Any submission to the Commission required by this Order to be sworn under penalty of perjury must be true and accurate and comply with 28 U.S.C. § 1746, such as by concluding: "I declare under penalty of perjury under the laws of the United States of America that the foregoing is true and correct.
+Executed on: " and supplying the date, signatory's full name, title (if applicable), and signature.